MaxEdwards20/Dune-Snake/README.md

 ## In Progress

 - [ ] MAX: Decide how to build the snake.
 Tons of entities?
 Or one entity with a list of positions?
+- [ ] Satchel: Pick head, body, and tail texture for the sandworm

 ## Items to Develop